nishchintmakode/nishchintmakode/README.md

 <pre>
 $ cat about.txt

 Hi there!
-I'm Nishchint 👋
+I'm Nishchint. 👋

 - I'm a passionate computer science enthusiast, and mostly code in Python, and C++.
 - I'm interested in Artificial Intelligence, Machine Learning, and DevOps in general.